The GSMA Mobile for Humanitarian Innovation Fund

 - Deutsche Welthungerhilfe e.
 V. in partnership with Action Contre la Faim (ACF) Canada, Fight Hunger Foundation (FHF) India, Bundesministerium für wirtschaftliche Zusammenarbeit (BMZ) and Deutsche Telekom: Child Growth Monitor, India.

-A full portfolio including more detailed descriptions of grantee projects across rounds 1 and 2 will be released soon.
+A full portfolio including more detailed descriptions of grantee projects across all three rounds will be released soon.

 The third round of the Fund focuses on supporting projects which provide solutions to challenges associated with forced displacement and complex humanitarian emergencies.
 The third round concentrates on collaborative partnerships, and solutions that demonstrate long-term sustainability and scalability beyond this grant.